-- On every packet not exceeding two pounds in weight, one halfpenny. - On every packet exceeding two pounds, but not exceeding five pounds in weight, one penny. - On every packet exceeding five pounds, but not exceeding eight pounds in weight, three halfpence. - On every packet exceeding eight pounds, but not exceeding eleven pounds in weight, twopence. - On every packet exceeding eleven pounds. but not exceeding fifteen pounds in weight, twopence halfpenny. - 9.
-Except as otherwise provided in this Warrant, there shall be charged and paid on every insured box addressed to any country or place with which the Postmaster-General may for the time being have arrangement for the exchange of insured boxes, the following rates of postage:- - On every insured box not exceeding ten ounces in weight, tenpence. - On every insured box exceeding ten ounces in weight, for the first ten ounces, tenpence, and for every additional two ounces or fractional part of two ounces, twopence. - 10.
-There shall be charged and paid on every small packet addressed to any country or place with which the Postmaster-General may for the time being have an arrangement for the exchange of small packets the following rates of postage, that is to say:- - For every two ounces or fractional part of two ounces in weight, one penny. - Provided that the minimum rate of postage on a small packet shall be fivepence. - 11.
-There shall be charged and paid on every airmail packet a rate of postage not exceeding five shillings for each half ounce or fractional part of a half ounce in weight. - 12.
-Articles transmissible in printed packets, commercial packets, and sample packets respectively (not being literature for the blind) may be enclosed in one and the same postal packet subject to the following conditions:- - (a) That each article does not exceed the weight and dimensions applicable thereto under this Warrant if sent as a printed packet, commercial packet, or sample packet respectively. - (b) That the total weight of the packet does not exceed the weights specified in this Warrant in relation to commercial packets and printed packets. - (c) That the minimum rate of postage on each packet shall be twopence halfpenny if the packet contains articles transmissible in a commercial packet and one penny if it consists of articles transmissible in printed packets and sample packets. - 13.-(1) There shall be charged and paid in respect of late fee postal packets a fee not exceeding one shilling and sixpence. - (2) In this Regulation the expression "late fee postal packet" means postal packets posted after the ordinary hours of collection for particular despatches by being handed in at such Post Offices or otherwise posted in such manner as may be prescribed. - 14.
-Except as otherwise provided, where an incoming postal packet or insured box contains any article liable to Customs duty, and the Postmaster-General so directs, there shall be charged and paid by the addressee, if the packet or box shall be delivered to him, a further fee of sixpence.
+- 10.-(1) There shall be charged and paid:- - (a) on every Forces letter a rate of postage of two and a half pence; - (b) on every air letter a rate of postage of sixpence; - (c) on every Air Mail packet (other than a Forces letter or an air letter) a rate of postage not exceeding two shillings and sixpence for each half ounce or fractional part of a half ounce in weight. - 11.
+Articles transmissible in printed packets, commercial packets, and sample packets respectively (not being literature for the blind) may be enclosed in one and the same postal packet subject to the following conditions:- - (a) That each article does not exceed the weight and dimensions applicable thereto under this Warrant if sent as a printed packet, commercial packet, or sample packet respectively; - (b) That the total weight of the packet does not exceed the weights specified in this Warrant in relation to commercial packets and printed packets; - (c) That the minimum rate of postage on each packet shall be twopence halfpenny if the packet contains articles transmissible in a commercial packet and one penny if it consists of articles transmissible in printed packets and sample packets. - 12.-(1) There shall be charged and paid in respect of late fee postal packets a fee not exceeding one shilling and sixpence.

+- (2) In this Regulation the expression "late fee postal packet" means postal packets posted after the ordinary hours of collection for particular despatches by being handed in at such post offices or otherwise posted in such manner as may be prescribed. - 13.
+Except as otherwise provided, where an incoming postal packet or insured box contains any article liable to Customs duty, and the Postmaster General so directs, there shall be charged and paid by the addressee, if the packet or box shall be delivered to him, a further fee of sixpence.

-General Conditions.
+General Conditions

-15. There shall not be posted or conveyed or delivered by post any postal packet-
+14. There shall not be posted or conveyed or delivered by post any postal packet-